assofiejakobsson/Rock-paper-scissors-game/README.md

 - __Layout__

 ### The layout is designed so that the user can quickly and easily understand and use the page.
+The Game page has the following feature:

   - Home button, is located at the top of the page.
-And it takes the user back to the homepage in a new tab.
+And it takes the user back to the Landing page in a new tab.
 The button has the same design as the remaining buttons.
+This facilitates the user's navigation on the page.
   - Game selection and points.
 On the left, the user's choices and scores are displayed.
 And on the right is the computer's choice and score.
 This makes it easy for the user to keep track of the progress of the game.
   - Game notification, announces who wins the round and the entire game.
 This clarifies the result for the user.
 The game message is placed below the user and computer score in the center of the screen.
-  - Game selection buttons.
-Are placed under the game message, with a prompt to make their choice.
+  - Game selection buttons, are placed under the game message, with a prompt to make their choice.
 This makes it easy for the user to understand what to do.
 The game selection buttons are designed with a background image of rock scissors or paper.
   - Restart button, is located at the bottom of the page.
-And it refreshes the page which restarts the game.
+And it restarts the game.
 The button has the same design as the remaining buttons.

 ![Screenshot game page](assets/images/screenshot-game-page.jpg)